fabsarah/Rhythmic-Priming/README.md

 ![Screenshot 2024-01-12 at 4 51 10 PM](https://github.com/fabsarah/Passive-Listening/assets/31863074/981225c5-0cbd-4a6c-9ec9-2573034e806d)

 ### So what does this tell us?
 When the data are all lumped in together, the perceptual differences between the presentation of the primes vs. the sentences eats up the variance in the model.
 When we break it down into prime vs sentences, we see more detail.
-I might try sentence 1 vs sentence 2 just to see if I can get EVEN MORE detail, but first, I need to figure out which electrodes are driving the effect in the language task.

 In the prime-only model, things are pretty compelling - MSE is higher at coarser scales during the irregular prime.
 This indicates greater brain signal complexity...which is pleasingly intuitive!
 When stimuli are irregular, we need to work harder to parse them.
 And we can see that in these results.